tinntbg/auto-power-off-klipper/README.md

                              state="off")}
 ```

 After that we would need to create a delayed gcode macro.
-In this macro will add logic that will check if both the bed and the hotend are bellow 50 degreece.
+In this macro will add logic that will check if both the bed and the hot end are below 50 degrees Celsius.
+If you start printing or start heating up the bed or hot end the automatic shutdown will be stopped.
 ```
 [delayed_gcode POWER_OFF_PRINTER_CHECK]
 gcode: